valohai/docs/source/architecture/index.rst

   This allows for additional features like directory mounting unavailable for the cloud installations.

 **Full Private Installation:**
-  All components are deployed inside customer-owned cloud-provider account or data center.
+  All components are deployed inside customer-owned cloud provider account or data center.
   This allows a self-contained installation that is managed and updated separately from the global Valohai installation.